Jason Watkins: Television

+alongside Aneurin Barnard and Poppy Gilbert.
+The same year, it was confirmed that Watkins would be a contestant on the third series of the ITV show Cooking with the Stars, alongside other celebrities including Joanna Page, Matt Willis and Peter Andre.

+Watkins voices Alfred Pennyworth in the Prime Video animated series Batman: Caped Crusader.

 Film

 Watkins's film roles include character parts in Confetti, High Hopes, Bridget Jones: The Edge of Reason, Tomorrow Never Dies, The Golden Compass and Wild Child.
 He played Gordon Shakespeare in the first three films in the Nativity series.